 I have a traditional design education, with a B.A. in Design from Brighton University, England.
 After spending several years designing at small boutique design firms in England, I moved to New York, and led design in-house at a variety of startups.

 I now work as an independent designer, helping to launch new companies, and re launch not-so-new ones.

 What I do

-I’m a generalist — well versed in taking not much more than a good idea, and helping turn that into a living breathing entity, from creative concept through to execution.
+I’m a generalist by design — well versed in taking a founding team's vision and helping turn that into a living breathing entity, from identity through to digital and physical experiences.

-I particularly love working with companies looking to pioneer an unconventional approach in otherwise stale verticals.
+I work with all types of companies, but I particularly enjoy working with those looking to pioneer an unconventional approach in an otherwise stale vertical.